yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Rogue/Rogue_Debug_Info.rst

    this command if available.

 This will dump all device information as reported by the kernel module.
-Please insure that the debug info reports:
+Please ensure that the debug info reports:

 .. code-block:: text

    Comparison of UM/KM components: MATCHING

-User mode and Kernel mode components must move in lockstep.
+User mode and kernel mode components must move in lockstep.
 If they do not match this could lead to the kernel module failing to initialize or undefined behavior.